ashish-kus/dotmaster/README.md

 The configuration file config.ini is used to specify dotfiles and their respective configurations.
 Ensure the dotfiles repository is correctly set in the config.ini file.

-### Contributing

-Project is under development.
-Contributions are welcome!
-Feel free to open issues, submit feature requests, or contribute directly by creating pull requests.
-License

 This project is licensed under the MIT License.